Little River boulder water in Great Smoky Mountains Tennessee

 Best flows

 Use USGS 03497300 above Townsend as the primary mountain-reach trend and safety check, then compare Maryville only for lower-river context.
-Stable, cool water is best; fast storm rises should narrow or cancel the plan.
+Stable, cool water is best.
+Fast storm rises should narrow or cancel the plan.

-When to skip
+When to leave

 Skip or pivot when thunderstorms are building, the Townsend gauge is rising sharply, trout water is too warm, park rules or road status are uncertain, or the intended pullout is crowded beyond safe rotation.